madscientist42/G15Interface/README.md

   but the needed daemon for handling the low-level would have to be using the same rough API or use the CUSE layer to be clean, so...

+In any event on the roadmap items, the desire here, rather than taking this to a Linux kernel module, even though it's preferable to the slightly more complicated wrapper (in a seperate project, mind...) solution here is that this needs to be largely cross platform and a kernel module ISN'T.
+Except for the device lockdown code added to reduce Input layer noise (which is ifdef'ed out for anything other than Linux...) this should simply work as a base framework for Logitech's G-Series keyboards for Windows and OSX, allowing one to implement a new solution if Logitech ever quits making their Gaming Software solution.

 This is being exposed in Git (Currently on GitHub) with an intent of publishing early and often.